redhat-appstudio/infra-deployments/components/monitoring/prometheus/README.md

 metrics accessible to AppSRE Grafana.

 This Prometheus instance is deployed using a MonitoringStack custom resource provided by the Observability Operator.
 This operator is installed by default in Production and Staging clusters.
-In Development clusters, it's installed and configured using ArgoCD.
+In Development clusters, it's not installed by default to prevent conflicts with other deployments.
+It can be installed and configured in development by using the `--obo/-o` flags.
+For example:
+`./hack/bootstrap-cluster.sh preview --obo`
+`./hack/bootstrap-cluster.sh preview -o`